eunders/genesys-ms-readthedocs/source/account.rst

 6.4 Managing Accounts
 ----------------------

-PantaSys CRM provides comprehensive functionalities to manage accounts effectively.
+|project_name| CRM provides comprehensive functionalities to manage accounts effectively.
 The **Accounts** function allows users to add new business accounts to the CRM system.

 **Creating an Account**